awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 If your tape encounters a failure and the status of the tape is IRRECOVERABLE, we recommend you use one of the following options to recover your data or resolve the failure depending on your situation:
 + If you need the data on the irrecoverable tape, you can recover the tape to a new gateway\.
-+ If you don't need the data on the tape, and the tape has never been archived, you can simply delete the tape from your tape gateway\.
++ If you don't need the data on the tape, and the tape has never been archived, you can simply delete the tape from your Tape Gateway\.

    For detailed information about how to recover your data or resolve the failure if your tape is IRRECOVERABLE, see [Troubleshooting Irrecoverable Tapes](Main_TapesIssues-vtl.md#IrrecoverableTapes)\.